brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 * Merge the Pull Request
 * **Tag** the corresponding commit with the proper Semantic Version Number.
 * Deploy the tagged commit to your 'live' server.
+* Merge the `Release-Pivot` branch back into `Dev`, ensuring everything is up to date.
 * Capture any additional feedback as new issues or add to any existing issues.
 These should be properly labeled, and assigned to an upcoming Milestone.

 ### REJECTION